mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 Once you purchase a license, you'll receive a license key by email.
 This key should be installed to remove the watermark and console warnings.
+You must set the license key before rendering the first component.
+You only need to install the key once in your application.

 ```jsx
 import { LicenseInfo } from '@mui/x-data-grid-pro';